vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 _Drākṣābhakṣana_-(partaking of first grapes ).
 In Āśv.; KR (p.
 303-304 ) quotes Brah. that when the ocean was churned by gods a beautiful woman rose up from the milky ocean and she became transformed into a charming creeper and the gods said 'who is this ? we shall gladly see her' (hanta drakṣyāmahe vayam) and gave the creeper the name 'drākṣā' (popular etymology); worship of the plant when grapes are ripe with flowers, incense, food &c. and then two boys and two old men to be honoured and then singing and dancing.

-_Dvādaśamāsarkṣavrata_-begin vrata on the Full Moon of K.when it falls on kṛttikā; worship of Narasimha, gift of sandalwood and _tagara_ flowers to a brāhmaṇa; on Mārg.
+_Dvādaśamāsarkṣavrata_-begin vrata on the Full Moon of K.when it falls on kṛttikā; worship of Narasiṁha, gift of sandalwood and _tagara_ flowers to a brāhmaṇa; on Mārg.
 Full Moon with Mṛgaśiras-nakṣatra worship of Rāma; on P. Full Moon with Puṣya worship of Balarama; on Māghi and Maghā Varāha to be worshipped.
 On Phālguni and Phālgunīs ( nakṣatras ) Nara and Nārāyaṇa and so on up to Śrāvaṇa Full Moon; Vi.
 Dh.
 III.
 214. 1–26.

 _Dvādaśa-saptamīvratas_-begin on Cai. śu.
 7; for twelve months on each 7th tithi of śu. worship of the Sun under a different name; with the six letter mantra 'om namaḥ sūryāya'; freedom from various diseases ( like leprosy, dropsy, dysentery ) and secures health; HV I. 792-804 (from Āditya-purāṇa ).

 _Dvādaśāditya-vrata_-begin on 12th of Mārg. śu.; worship of 12 Ādityas ( Dhātā, Mitra, Aryaman, Pūṣan, Śakra, Varuṇa, Bhaga, Tvaṣṭṛ, Vivasvat, Savitṛ and Viṣṇu); at end gift of gold; reaches world of Savitṛ; HV I. 1173, AK ( folio 851 ), both quoting Vi.
 Dh.
 III.
 182. 1-3, which call it Kāmadevavrata.

 _Dvādaśāhayajña-phalāvāpti-tṛtiya_-on each 3rd tithi (of su.?) for one year; worship of the 12 semi-divine beings called _Sādhyas_ ( names mentioned ); HV I. 498 (from Vi.
 Dh.
 III.
 181 ); (2) Anuśāsana 109 provides for fast beginning from 12th of Mārg. ( su.?), worship of Viṣṇu under different names, viz.
-Keśava, Nārāyaṇa, Madhava &c.; the performer secures the same reward as an Aśvamedha, Vājapeya and other solemn vedic sacrifices confer.
+Keśava, Nārāyaṇa, Mādhava &c.; the performer secures the same reward as an Aśvamedha, Vājapeya and other solemn vedic sacrifices confer.

 _Dvādaśāhasaptamī_-begin on 7th of M. śu.; for one year; fast on 7th and Sun to be worshipped under different names on each 7th, Varuṇa in M., Tapana in Phā., Vedāṁśu in Cai., in Vaj.
 Dhātr̥ and so on; brāhmaṇas to be fed on following 8th; on 7th of dark half also fast &c.; HV I.720-724 (from Bhav.).